Cloud11PL/RT_React/README.md

-Recruitment taks made with React.
+Recruitment task made with React.